-Item 2 Significant estimates and areas of management judgment Background information There are a number of complex and significant accounting estimates that require management judgment in preparing the City's consolidated financial statements as at December 31, 2013.
-Significant provisions and estimates include: a) provision for property tax appeals; b) provision for accounts receivable; c) employee benefit obligations; and d) landfill closure and post-closure costs for active and inactive landfill sites.
+Item 1 Significant estimates and areas of management judgment Background information There are a number of complex and significant accounting estimates that require management judgment in preparing the City's consolidated financial statements as at December 31, 2014.
+Significant provisions and estimates include: a) provision for property tax appeals; b) landfill closure and post closure costs for active and inactive landfill sites; c) liability for contaminated sites; and d) employee benefit obligations.
 Management has processes and controls in place for formulating these estimates as summarized below: a) The provision for property tax appeals is based on management's estimates of losses relating to successful appeals by taxpayers.
-The provision is based on historical arbitration experience as adjusted by management based on specific facts and circumstances related to open appeals at year-end. b) The provision for accounts receivable is based on management's review of individual account balances using historical collection and other relevant debtor information. c) The City engages a third party actuary to determine the liability for post- employment benefit obligations for sick leave benefits, WSIB and other post- retirement benefits.
-The liabilities associated with these employee benefit arrangements are calculated by the City's actuary and involve the use of significant assumptions, including but not limited to, the discount rate, salary growth, inflation and health care increases for dental, drugs and medical costs. d) Management, through the use of internal and external specialists, determines the landfill liabilities by estimating the costs to be incurred during the closure and post-closure periods.
-The liability is calculated using significant estimates for discount and inflation rates as well as estimates of expenditures for closure and post-closure care of the landfill sites, site capacity and remaining useful lives and the post-closure care period.
-PwC's views We held discussions with management responsible for establishing these estimates to understand the key assumptions as well as validate and benchmark these judgments against our expectations as summarized below: a) For property taxes we corresponded directly with Municipal Property Assessment Corporation (MPAC) to obtain the assessment of properties used in determining property taxation revenue for the year to assist in our validation of management's calculations.
-We also validated the historical arbitration information on the rate of successful appeals to assess the reasonability of the estimates used by management at year-end.
-We compared management's "at-risk" rate used to calculate the provision to the average rate as calculated from the historical arbitration information for the
+The provision is based on historical arbitration experience as adjusted by management based on specific facts and circumstances related to open appeals at year-end. b) Management, through the use of internal and external specialists, determines the landfill liabilities by estimating the costs to be incurred during the closure and post-closure periods.
+The liability is calculated using significant estimates for discount and inflation rates as well as estimates of expenditures for closure and post-closure care of the landfill sites, site capacity and remaining useful lives and the post-closure care period. c) A listing of contaminated or potentially contaminated sites is maintained and monitored by management, in consultation with the City's real estate and asset services group, for those assets that are no longer in productive use or assets where there may be a potential change in the intended use that may give rise to an obligation under this accounting standard.
+Management reviewed the listing of sites under the scope of this standard at year-end and determined that at present they do not need to recognize any liabilities associated with contaminated sites under the accounting standard PS 3260.